LUMC-BioSemantics/beat-covid/fair-data-model/scripts/README.md

 RDFizer is a Python script for RDFization of patient data.

 ## License
-All scripts under this directory and subdirectories are under the MIT license.
+This project is licensed under the terms of the [MIT license](LICENSE).